Vibensgaard: Architecture

 Vibensgaard is a three-winged, five-storey complex, surrounding a rectangular, central courtyard.
 The building is constructed in reddish-brown brick towards the street and red brick towards the yard, combined with timber decks and Hennebique concrete elements (by Carl Schiøtz).
 The principal facade on Østerbrogade features a four-bay median risalit.
 It is flanked by two wide window bays, then two more narrow balcony bays and finally two corner turrets.
-The medioan risalit is topped by a segmental pediment featuring two symmetrically arranged female figures holding each other's hands above a hearth from which smoke rises.
-The female figures was created on site by the sculptor Hans Gyde Petersen.
-The two female figures are flanked by two round windows.
+The median risalit is topped by a segmental pediment featuring two symmetrically arranged female figures holding each other's hands above a hearth from which smoke rises.
+The female figures were created on site by the sculptor Hans Gyde Petersen.
+They are flanked by two round windows.
 The roof is clad in emerald green, glazed tile from Frederiksholm Vrickyard.
-The two turrets are topped by ogree comes clad in so-called "beaver-tail" tiles.
+The two turrets are topped by ogre cones clad in so-called "beaver-tail" tiles.
 The ground floor of the building is faced with granite rustication.
 It is topped by a limestone frieze featuring flora and fauna of the sea and meadows.
 The limestone frieze was created on site by sculptor and stucco artist H. Lamberg-Petersen.
 It is followed by another frieze, in sandstone, with plant ornamentation.
-The upper part of facade is executed in undressed brick.
+The upper part of the facade is executed in undressed brick.
 It features a number of medallions with plant ornamentation.
-Other decorative elements are executed in patterned brickwork or in stone, both naturally shaped stones beach stones and ashlars.
-The upper floor of the two turrets are open loggias with fluted columns or pilasters at the three corners.
+Other decorative elements are executed in patterned brickwork or in stone, including naturally shaped stones, beach stones and ashlars.
+The upper floors of the two turrets are open loggias with fluted columns or pilasters at the three corners.
 The three central storeys have small balconies with wrought iron railings.

 The secondary wings on Strandboulevarden and Nyborggade differ from each other.
 The Strandboulevarden wing is seven bays long.
-The extra wid, projecting first and fourth bay are both topped by an ogee wall dormer.
-The fourth-bay wall dormer feature a French balcony.
-The narrow third bay feature a balcony with wrough iron railing on the three upper floors.
+The extra wide, projecting first and fourth bay are both topped by an ogee wall dormer.
+The fourth-bay wall dormer features a French balcony.
+The narrow third bay features a balcony with wrought iron railings on the three upper floors.
 The Nyborggade wing is only four storeys tall and six bays long.
 The extra wide, projecting second and fourth bays are again topped by ogee wall dormers.
-The sixth bay is more narrow than the other bays.
-This side of the building has no balconies, probably as a result of the fact that it is facing north.
+The sixth bay is narrower than the other bays.
+This side of the building has no balconies, probably because it is facing north.

 The granite and sandstone work was executed by Maag & Møller.
 The artificial stone was created by Emanuel Jensen & H. Schumacher.